The mestiza muse

 Those with high porosity hair have larger-sized pores, numerous open pores, and a lot of space between the cortex matrix layers.
 Usually, chemical processes such as bleaching, coloring, and intense heating result in high-porosity hair.

-Those with Medium Porosity Hair have cuticle openings and pores in the middle range of size, meaning that small molecules including active ingredients and water can pass through without any trouble.
+Those with medium porosity hair have cuticle openings and pores in the middle range of size, meaning that small molecules including active ingredients and water can pass through without any trouble.

 Testing Porosity